Impartial Selection with Additive Approximation Guarantees: Lower Bounds

 Starting from $\x$, we define a profile $\z$ in which all vertices in $S'$ vote for $u$, and the rest vote as in $\x$.
-Since $S'\neq S=g(\x)$, by Lemma~\ref{LB:strongsample:plusminus}, we get $g(\z) \neq S'$.
-Observe that $\z=(x_u,\z'_{-u})$, which leads to a contradiction. \end{proof} This completes the proof of Theorem~\ref{LB:StrongSamplek}. \end{proof}
+Since $S'\neq g(\x)$, by Lemma~\ref{LB:strongsample:plusminus}, we get $g(\z) \neq S'$.
+Observe that $\z=(x_u,\z'_{-u})$, which leads to a contradiction. \end{proof}